You’ve launched your website, it’s looking (and you’re feeling) great! Sales are increasing and that self-employed income is too. Life’s wonderful.

 Mostly upon recommendation, new businesses are asking to have their website hosting moved over to Anorak Cat so they can reap the many benefits of our exceptional monthly hosting and support packages.
 They are searching for the peace of mind that comes with knowing your website is in safe hands and that we are always here to help and advise…even if we’re in the Bahamas!
 (We wish.)

-To find how you can benefit by choosing us to host your website with either of our Hosting and Support Packages just click here.
+To find how you can benefit by choosing us to look after your website with our Website Care Plans just click here.